 And after childbirth, the hormone androgen is reduced again.
 This causes the hair cycle returns to normal, the growth phase of hair loss and stalled for nine months.
 This loss may occur from mild to severe hair loss.

-In addition to hormonal changes, causes of hair loss after childbirth are certain vitamin and mineral deficiencies or stress that causes the blood circulation hair substandard.
+In addition to hormonal changes, causes of hair loss after childbirth are certain vitamin and mineral deficiencies or stress that causes the blood circulation of hair substandard.

 Overcoming Hair Loss after Childbirth